-In this article, our Miami criminal defense lawyers seek to help you better understand your legal rights.
+In this article, our Miami defense lawyers seek to help you better understand your legal rights.
 We explain what it means to be ‘detained’, what it means to be ‘under arrest’, and why you should generally avoid making statements to law enforcement officers in either case.

 What It Means to Be ‘Detained’

 A detention is not as formal as an arrest.
 Still, when you are being detained, you are not free to leave.
 Florida law enforcement officers have the authority to detain a person if they have a reasonable suspicion that some type of criminal violation occurred and the person in question was potentially involved in the act or has important information.
 The purpose of detention is to allow the officer to gain further information and assist with the investigation.